kvebers/PushSwap/README.md

-# PushSwap
+#PushSwap
 Mathematics Behind PushSwap Algorithms

-PushSwap is an intresting example of a sorting algorithm, it is not efficient at all, however it is perfect example of problem solving skills you can apply for creationg of sorting algorithms.
+PushSwap is an interesting example of a sorting algorithm.
+It is not efficient at all; however, it is a perfect example of problem-solving skills you can apply for creating sorting algorithms.

-So let's look into a mathematics based approach of estimation for the total number of opperations of the Push_Swap alpgorithm.
+So let's look into a mathematics-based approach to estimating the total number of operations of the PushSwap algorithm.

-# Basics of Push_Swap Algorithm
+#Basics of PushSwap Algorithm

-V.1 The rules
+Version 1: The rules

 • You have 2 stacks named a and b.